 the chiaroscuro is a handpicked hauntology-focused platform that i oversee, dedicated to the integration of academic and non-academic perspectives in exploring hauntology and its related viewpoints.

-in the summer of 2023, i collaborated with accessed, an ngo committed to empowering students from underrepresented backgrounds. together, we co-created a research-based tutorial pack for key stage 5 sociology and psychology called ‘girlhood chronicles: experiences of girls in the past few years’. it was published on 27 november 2023 and is available for access here. it’s an open-access resource.
+in the summer of 2023, i collaborated with accessed, an ngo committed to empowering students from underrepresented backgrounds. together we co-created a research-based tutorial pack for key stage 5 sociology and psychology called ‘girlhood chronicles: experiences of girls in the past few years’. it was published on 27 november 2023 and is available for access here. it’s an open-access resource.

 i split my time (and brain cells) between the uk and taiwan. teaching, talking about research and all that jazz. i’ve scribbled down a few examples further down.